 Article 120 UCMJ allegations involve claims of sexual assault or related misconduct that the military treats as felony-level offenses.
 These cases carry the potential for the most severe punitive outcomes authorized under the UCMJ.
 Because of their gravity, Article 120 allegations are typically addressed through the court-martial system rather than administrative channels.
 The formal nature of these cases reflects the military’s heightened focus on accountability and procedural rigor.

-Service members stationed at Marine Corps Air Station Miramar may encounter Article 120 or other felony allegations because of factors connected to the operational and social environment.
+Service members stationed at Marine Corps Air Station Miramar, California may encounter Article 120 or other felony allegations because of factors connected to the operational and social environment.
 High operational tempo, off-duty social settings, and alcohol-related situations can contribute to incidents that prompt formal reporting.
 Relationship conflicts and mandatory reporting obligations also lead to increased command attention.
 These circumstances create a setting where serious allegations are quickly elevated for investigation and potential court-martial action.

 Once raised, Article 120 and other felony allegations trigger a detailed investigative and prosecutorial process.
 Investigators typically conduct structured interviews, evaluate digital communications, and assess witness credibility.
 Commands often initiate prompt involvement to meet oversight requirements and maintain good order and discipline.
 These cases commonly progress toward preferral and referral to a general court-martial on an accelerated timeline.